-A proof that Ken Wilber is a fake.
-Keep a long distance from it!
-You are not presenting a pointing-out exercise in this careless way to anybody (and it is actually making me a bit angry).
+Anyone with spiritual knowledge know that you are not presenting a pointing-out exercise in this careless way to anybody.
 It´s as simple as that.
+Again, it seems like Wilber is saying something just because he remembers it.
 Dzogchen can only be practiced by students who are very close to enlightenment already, and a Dzogchen master is able to say whether you are ready or not with one look.
 They simply don´t teach this to anyone.
 They do it theoretically, yes, but not in practice.
 A Pointing-Out instruction in practice (a look, a word, a touch on the shoulder or on the head) to someone unprepared could end in psychosis.

 The way meditation is used in a true spiritual practice can be shown in a very simple quote by the Buddhist philosopher Nagarjuna:

 I have no view of my own.
 My critical arguments are simply reduction to absurdity of the views ignorance has created.

 In the following I have copied and pasted an introduction to a video by Ken Wilber about how to start your integral life.
 Click here.
 The main mistake, besides all the other mistakes I have mentioned in this article, is very shortly said that he instructs us in What we shall think in accordance with Wilber´s system, and not how we can think for ourselves.

 The introduction sounds: